 I studied English Lit at Florida State University and the University of California, Irvine.
 I earned an MLS from Indiana University, and a Doctorate in Education from the University of Delaware.

-I’ve taught literature and college composition, worked as an elementary school and high school librarian, and a technology trainer for public school teachers.
-In 2008, I earned a doctorate in Education, writing a study on teaching high school students to write, using myths about Internet plagiarism as my lens.
-I presented the findings at ISTE‘s annual conference.
+I’ve taught literature and college composition, worked as an elementary school and high school librarian, and a teacher trainer in the public schools.
+In 2008, I earned a doctorate in Education and wrote a study on how high school students are taught to write.
+I used myths about Internet plagiarism as a lens, and presented the findings at ISTE‘s annual conference.

 From 2008 to 2015, I served as Delaware’s poet laureate.
-As an advocate for arts-in-education, I visited classrooms across the state, as well as libraries and community centers.
-So people could share their stories, I coordinated readings and conferences.
-The Delaware Writers Retreat begun by Fleda Brown in 2002 was also a favorite project of mine.
-The retreat brings Delaware writers together, and they in turn are inspired to volunteer hundreds of hours to community projects, writing groups and schools.
-During my tenure as poet laureate, I advocated to fund and protect the retreat and I’m so glad to see Delaware’s writing retreat continue, and Delaware’s writing community grow.
+As an advocate for arts-in-education, I visited classrooms, libraries and community centers across the state, and coordinated readings and conferences.
+The Delaware Writers Retreat, begun by Fleda Brown in 2002, was also a favorite project, bringing Delaware writers together who in turn volunteer hundreds of hours to community writing projects, groups and schools.

-And I have two chapbooks: Your Heart and How It Works (Spire Press, 2009), winner of the 2010 Global Filipino Literary Award; and Forage, (Wings Press, 2011), winner of the Whitebird Chapbook Prize.
-Poems appear at The Rumpus, DIAGRAM, Kweli Journal, RHINO, Smartish Pace, Salt Hill, Vallum, Verse Daily and elsewhere.
-I’ve contributed to anthologies such as Best New Poets, The Crafty Poet, More Challenges for the Delusional, and the Book of Curses, a hybrid work from Asian American Literary Review–magic spells to call out Empire for social justice in the era of 45.
+I have two chapbooks: Your Heart and How It Works (2009), winner of the 2010 Global Filipino Literary Award; and Forage, (2011), winner of the Whitebird Chapbook Prize.
+I have contributed poems to The Rumpus, DIAGRAM, Kweli Journal, RHINO, Smartish Pace, Salt Hill, Vallum, Verse Daily and elsewhere.
+My work appears in collections such as Best New Poets, The Crafty Poet, More Challenges for the Delusional, and Book of Curses, a hybrid work from Asian American Literary Review–magic spells to call out Empire in the era of 45.

 In an interview at Connotation Press I talk about inspiration for my work.
-One source is the environment, my local woods and watershed, which inspired the poem for this project: Imagine Our Parks with Poems.
+My local woods and watershed inspired “Brandywine Creek Preambles” for the Academy of American Poets project Imagine Our Parks with Poems.

 Recent honors include a 2017 VONA Residency in Prose, a 2016 Mid-Atlantic Arts Foundation Creative Fellowship at the Virginia Center for the Creative Arts, a 2014 Bread Loaf Bakeless Camargo Foundation Fellowship in fiction and the 2015 Westmoreland Poetry Award.
 “Limón Homage” was a finalist for RHINO POETRY‘s 2016 Founder’s Prize.
 My poems “Your Heart and How it Works” and “The Great Tree” were nominated for the Pushcart Prize by the editors of DIAGRAM and Wings Press.